-Today is May Day – time to celebrate the coming of summer – a time of joy, hope and love – time to have some fun….
-So, let’s go crown the May Queen, grab some Morris men and do a turn around the maypole….
+May Day – a time to celebrate the coming of summer – a time of joy, hope and love – a time to have some fun….
+So, let’s go and crown the May Queen, grab some Morris men and do a turn around the maypole….

 Where did all this malarkey come from?
 May Day originates from the Pagan festival of Beltane, which falls exactly six months after November 1st (Pagan New Year) and half way between the spring equinox and summer solstice; it is the peak of spring, a time of abounding fertility….
 Beltane is the anglicised name for the Gaelic May Day; it comes from the Celtic god ‘Bel’ (meaning the bright one) and ‘teine’, the Gaelic word for fire.
 Put together Beltane translates as ‘Bright Fire’.
 As it is a fire festival, traditionally bonfires are lit to honour the sun and to ask the god Bel to ensure a good harvest….

 The earliest May Day celebrations can be traced back to the Romans; young people celebrated the arrival of spring by performing dances dedicated to Flora, the goddess of spring….

 In the Pagan festival the Maiden goddess is a manifestation of Flora.
 The Oak King, also known as Jack-in-the-Green or simply the Green Man, falls in love with her and wins her hand….
 They are the May King and Queen, symbols of the sacred marriage, the union of Earth and the sky (Heiros Gamos) – re-enacted in May Day celebrations by the Lord and Lady of the May….